zammad/zammad-documentation/install/includes/firewall-and-selinux.rst

       After that locate ``FW_CONFIGURATIONS_EXT`` within
       ``/etc/sysconfig/SuSEfirewall2`` and add the option ``webserver`` to the list.
-The list is seperated by spaces.
+The list is separated by spaces.
       You may require a different zone, above covers the external zone.

       Now ensure to restart the firewall service.